dy1z/docs/content/docs/development/layouts.md

 {% if css %}<style>{{ css }}</style>{% endif %}
 ```

-The environment name is available under the `env` object.
+The environment name is available under `env`.
 You can use it to output stuff based on the `build` command you ran.

-For example:
+For example, we could use `env` to output some content only when running the `maizzle build production` command:

 ```html
 {% if env == 'production' %}